dsidavis/DSIWeb/content/affiliates.md

 He wants to learn how to efficiently handle different data structures,  various languages, and the big picture of data science.

 **[Madeline Weeks](http://geography.ucdavis.edu/student/madeline-weeks)** (mailto: mrweeks@ucdavis.edu), graduate student in Geography
-*Geographies of fine flavor cacao and chocolate sourcing, farmer livelihoods, gener equity* Madeline uses mixed-methods including household surveys, network analysis, and qualitative interviews to cross-validate and synthesize different forms of data that can be applied to sustainability metrics and impact reporting.
+*Geographies of fine flavor cacao and chocolate sourcing, farmer livelihoods, gender equity* Madeline uses mixed-methods including household surveys, network analysis, and qualitative interviews to cross-validate and synthesize different forms of data that can be applied to sustainability metrics and impact reporting.
 She hopes to bring her knowledge of small data into the big data world with an understanding of how to combine local with global measures.